24 hours customer service +9779849693351

 Detail Itinerary

-• Day 1: Journey to Chame (2650 Meters) Depart from Kathmandu and journey on a scenic 6-hour drive by local bus to Besisahar (823 Meters). and take a share jeep to Chame (2650 Meters).
+• Day 1: Journey to Chame (2650 Meters) Depart from Kathmandu and journey on a scenic 6-hour drive by local bus to Besisahar (823 Meters) and take a share jeep to Chame (2650 Meters).
 Overnight stay at a comfortable lodge in Chame.

 • Day 2: Chame to Pisang (3,300 m) The trek begins to ascend through lush pine forests, following the Marsyangdi River.
 As you climb, the views of the Annapurna II (7,937 m) and Lamjung Himal (6,982 m) grow more stunning.
 Pisang village offers spectacular views of the surrounding mountains and glaciers.
 Culture & People: Pisang is a predominantly Tibetan Buddhist village with chortens and prayer flags.
 The local people follow a mix of Tibetan Buddhism and Bon, with monasteries dotting the landscape.
 Distance: 5-6 hours

 • Day 3: Pisang to Manang (3,500 m) via Green Lake, Distance: 6-7 hours, Elevation Gain: ~200 m, Highlights: The trek follows a scenic path with beautiful views of the Annapurna range.
-After passing through the lower part of the Manang Valley, take a detour to visit the Green Lake, known for its striking color.
+After passing through the lower part of the Manang Valley, take a visit to the Green Lake, known for its striking color.
 The surroundings offer an excellent opportunity for acclimatization, and the view of the lake with snow-capped mountains in the backdrop is breathtaking.
 Culture & People: Manang is a major Tibetan settlement, and you’ll see many Buddhist stupas, monasteries, and prayer flags along the way.
 The local people practice Tibetan Buddhism, and you can observe their lifestyle and customs.

 • Day 4: Rest in Manang & Visit Ice Lake (4,500 m) Distance: 5-6 hours (Round trip to Ice Lake) Elevation Gain: ~1,000 m (Ice Lake) Highlights: Rest day to acclimatize, an essential part of the trek to prevent altitude sickness.
 A short hike up to Ice Lake offers stunning views of the surrounding snow-capped peaks like Annapurna III and Gangapurna.
 The lake sits at an altitude of 4,500 m and is surrounded by glacial moraines.
 Culture & People: Spend the day exploring Manang, visiting the local monastery, or engaging with the friendly locals.
 Manang is a hub for trekkers, and the people here are known for their hospitality.